alevirdz/Registration-System/README.md

 ### Donation:
 Module where you can have a record of the donation, the data requested, the name (Optional) and Amount donated (Required).
-The records remain marked in the database, so within the module you will find three buttons: New, Records and Delete.
+The register remain marked in the database, so within the module you will find three buttons: New, Register and Delete.
 > <strong>New:</strong> As the name indicates, more records can be added here.

 > <strong>Register:</strong> Viewing the records, each registered thing can be modified or deleted (If you have the permissions).